Fishtail2023/Tic-Tac-Toe-project/README.md

-# Tic-Tac-Toe-project
+# Rock paper scissors
-This is the tic-tac-toe project created during my free time
+This is the rock paper scissors project created during my free time